 Preheat your oven to 450° and position your oven rack to the second in the bottom third of your oven.

-Fold the narrow end underneath so the tenderloin is uniform in thickness.
-Tie the roast with kitchen string about every 1-1/2 to 2 inches.
-Trim off excess string.
-There are lots of helpful videos on YouTube to help you do this.
+Fold the narrow end underneath so the tenderloin is uniform in thickness – this will ensure even cooking.
+Tie the roast with kitchen string about every 1-1/2 to 2 inches, trimming off the excess string.
+There are lots of helpful videos on YouTube to help you achieve this.
 I love this one.